-The United States assumed responsibility for the defense of Greenland in April 1941.
-They established a number of bases with the codename “Bluie”.
+During World War II the United States established a number of airfields in Greenland.
+They all shared the codename “Bluie”.
 Bluie East Two was an airfield and weather station at Ikateq in East Greenland.
-It was operational from 1942 to 1947.